Thalattu Ketkuthamma: Soundtrack

-The soundtrack was composed by Ilaiyaraaja.
-The soundtrack, released in 1991, features 6 tracks with lyrics written by Vaali.
+The soundtrack was composed by Ilaiyaraaja, with lyrics written by Vaali.

 Release and reception

 Thalattu Ketkuthamma was released on 5 November 1991.
 The Indian Express wrote, "With a storyline that can be written at the backside of bus ticket, it is not surprising that debutant director Raj Kapoor [..] spends most of the time beating around the bush".
 C. R. K. of Kalki called Thalattu Ketkuthamma a "boost" for Prabhu.

 In popular culture

-The film is noted for the song 'Ho gaya' sung by Goundamani and also gained popularity.
+The film is noted for the song "Ho Gaya" sung by Goundamani which also gained popularity.